prajun7/prajun7/README.md

 I am seeking the role of a Software Developer where I can contribute towards the organizational goals through my analytical skills and knowledge acquired by working on real-life projects using the JavaScript MERN Stack.

+As a Software Developer, I would bring these skills to develop software that exceeds the expectations of clients and customers and drive real business results.
+With each new experience, I am eagerly looking forward to expanding my skills and knowledge.

 <!---